mailchain/alchemy-webhook-examples/node-express/README.md

-# Example Alchemy Notify Webhooks Server in Node
+# Example Alchemy Notify Webhooks Server in Node + Mailchain SDK

-A simple example webhook server for using Alchemy Notify that uses node express.
+A example of webhook server for using Alchemy Notify that uses node express and Mailchain SDK to send mail for Address Activity events.

+For the full example and tutorial how to setup this webhook and Mailchain SDK, head over to [Mailchain Developer Docs](https://docs.mailchain.com/developer/tutorials/send-mail-on-address-activity).

 ## Installation